Kenneth-Rakentine/Nebulae-Granular_Looper_Pedal/README.md

 Four survivors into three free slots.
 One over, so page 3 has to stay for a single control, FS1 keeps its hold, and the A2 collision returns.

-**Drop or fix any one of the four and page 3 disappears entirely.** SHIFT MIX is the
-candidate: around halfway is where the beating is strongest and it is a set-and-forget value, so fixing it there costs little.
-Then the remaining three fit page 2 exactly, FS1 returns to unconditional bypass and reset, and the collision dies as a side effect.
+**Drop or fix any one of the four and page 3 disappears entirely.** Then the remaining three fit page 2 exactly, FS1 returns to unconditional bypass and reset, and the collision dies as a side effect.
 The seventh hole then buys LFO mode outright rather than splitting duty.

+SHIFT MIX is **not** a candidate for fixing: independent shift mix is one of the more musical controls on the pedal and its adjustability is the point.
+So the seventh control needs a home rather than a fixed value.
+Options: a centre-off pairing on page 2, moving one control to a toggle latch, or a fourth page on SW1 down plus FS1 held.

 ### O2.
 Catch and takeover in LFO mode